Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Classroom Mode Language Pack/readme.md

   * Hopefully Cisco will address this native Tool properly in the future

 * Try connecting this to the Google Translate APIs and automate the process
-  * Better yet, can you make a universal translator for All Macro scripts using Google :wink:
+  * Better yet, can you make a universal translator for All custom UI using Google Translate APIs :wink:

 ## Author(s)